-Practical Woodworking is a 50 hour course that focuses on necessary skills, tools, techniques, and safety to successfully enter the world of woodworking and furniture making.
+Practical Woodworking is a 50 hour comprehensive course that focuses on the necessary skills, tools, techniques, and safety to successfully enter the world of woodworking and furniture making.
 Beginner, intermediate, and advanced students learn about furniture design, construction, and finishing as well as wood behavior, hand tools, machines, milling from the rough, squaring, and joinery.
 It is an intensive class for folks who want to continue woodworking in the future.
 It is a week of hard work with a lot of fun mixed in.
 Watch the video and read below for a more in-depth look at what we're all about.

-Watch the video tour below to experience what our course and studio have to offer!
-It covers the course design and goals, our stress on safety, footage of a class in session, an introduction to our instructors, and a look into the shop:
+Watch the video below to experience what our course and studio!
+It explains the course, our stress on safety, footage of a class in session, an introduction to our instructors, and a look into the shop:

-In each Practical Woodworking Class, the daily mix consists of intensive lecture, demonstration, and student practice activities.
+In each Practical Woodworking Class, the daily mix consists of intensive lecture, demonstration, and student practice lab time.
 Lecture periods are interactive, informative, and intensive but are also an enjoyable experience.
-Generally each joinery and fabrication process is demonstrated in a multitude of ways to reach or achieve the same results.
-For example, processes are first demonstrated with the sole use of hand tools, next the same joint or procedure is done with simple hand held power tools such as the router, next the entire process is demonstrated with stationary equipment such as the tablesaw, drill press, and mortiser.
-Students choose whatever production method works best for them and how they either plan to equip their home workshop and/or around their existing home tooling.
-In each class, each student will build a highly detailed hall table complete with mortise and tenon joinery, biscuit, dowel, and floating joint construction.
-The student project is presented to the student in a variety of designs and formats so as to meet the experience and comfort level of each student.
-Lesser experienced students will do a more simplified version of the hall table while more experienced and capable students will tackle a more sophisticated and complicated version of the same project.
-Project materials are at the additional cost of lumber for each project in excess of tuition.
-Depending on which design the student selects, the project calls for 20 - 24 board feet of material.
-We stock a huge selection of Red Oak and we hand pick a lumber pack for each student.
+Generally, each joinery and fabrication process is demonstrated in several ways to reach or achieve the same results.
+For example, processes are first demonstrated with the use of hand tools.
+Next, the same joint or procedure is done with simple hand held power tools (such as the router).
+Then, the entire process is demonstrated with stationary equipment such as the table saw, drill press, and mortiser.
+Students choose whichever production method works best for them and is in keeping with their plan to equip a home workshop and/or around their existing home tooling.

-Any student that needs clarification on any aforementioned course information is encouraged to call us at (610) 287-7802 Monday-Friday 7am-4pm EST or send us a message with your questions!
-We would be happy to discuss the course in depth with you!
+Any student that needs clarification on any aforementioned course information is encouraged to call us at (484) 552-8152 (Monday-Friday 7am-4pm EST) or send us a message with your questions!
+We are happy to discuss the course in depth with you!